Author: Connie Hubbard, Sandra Van Natta, AGPA staff

 A nanometer is one billionth (1 x 10-9) of a meter which can be about 3 to 5 atoms in width.
 Electrospun nanofibers produced from polymer solutions are being used in unique ways by scientists.
 Nanotechnology allows the manipulation of matter, atom by atom at the "nanoscale."
 Properties of these materials are amplified due to the fact that many fibers can fit into a very small space.
 Scientists have found many unique ways to use such fibers from producing new materials capable of blocking moisture, removing of toxins from both water and air, delivering medicines to a specific region in or on the body, and tissue scaffolding.
 The possibilities are endless as scientists and inventors produce new products formed from these extremely small fibers.

 In this investigation students will determine the advantages of going "small" by comparing the amount of chocolate syrup coating on a large diameter pretzel to that of an equal volume of smaller pretzels coated with chocolate.
 Students will learn what happens to the surface area as the diameter gets smaller and smaller.
 Students will determine what advantages exist in making the size (diameter) of a pretzel smaller.
 Students will make the comparison by massing a cup of chocolate syrup before and after dipping the pretzel(s).
-Students will use their data to support their conclusions.
-The lesson contains a PowerPoint review of the metric system with pictures to help students visualize large and small number lengths.
-Using a second PowerPoint set of slides in the elaboration, the teacher can relate the activity to the new field of nanotechnology and discuss with students why it is advantageous for newly developed materials to be so small.
+Students will use their data, graphs and mathematical equations to support their conclusions.
+The lesson contains a Powerpoint review of the metric system with pictures to help students visualize large and small number lengths.
+Using a second Powerpoint set of slides in the elaboration, the teacher can relate the activity to the new field of nanotechnology and discuss with students why it is advantageous for newly developed materials to be so small.
 This often has to do with the large surface area available on nanosized particles and fibers.

 What should students know as a result of this lesson?